csofiacalderon/overwrite-brf/README.md

 ### Test Cases

-The test suite includes three test cases, each corresponding to a real-world client scenario:
+The test suite includes three test cases, each corresponding to an excel model that is found in excel_models folder.
+All three passed, results can be seen by the successful run of the Test.py file:

 | Test Case | CSV File | Excel Model | Expected BRF | Description |
 |-----------|----------|-------------|--------------|-------------|